Content Map Terms

 Who should get the hepatitis A vaccine?

-- Those who had a stem cell transplant
+- Had a stem cell transplant

-- Inmates of a correctional facility
+- Are inmates of a correctional facility

 Individuals with HIV should get 3 doses of the vaccine.
 The second dose is given 1 month after the first dose.
 The third dose is given 5 months later.